PeterWangIntel/crosswalk-website/Rebasing-our-forks.md

     First of all, check if there are entries there that could be removed (for example, there could be an entry saying "Delete the dependency below once we track Chromium >M30"), and remove them.

-    After that, update `chromium_version`, `chromium_crosswalk_point`, `blink_crosswalk_point` and `v8_crosswalk_point` to the new upstream Chromium version, the new chromium-crosswalk SHA1 hash, the new blink-crosswalk SHA1 hash and the new v8-crosswalk SHA1 hash, respectively.
+    After that, `chromium_crosswalk_rev`, `blink_crosswalk_rev` and `v8_crosswalk_rev` to the new upstream Chromium version, the new chromium-crosswalk SHA1 hash, the new blink-crosswalk SHA1 hash and the new v8-crosswalk SHA1 hash, respectively.

     Last, update the blink-crosswalk, chromium-crosswalk and v8-crosswalk lines in the `deps_xwalk` dictionary to point to **your fork**, since you have not pushed your new branches and changes to `crosswalk-project`'s repositories yet.
 Doing so is also useful to let others fetch the changes from your fork and help updating Crosswalk's code if necessary.